-1. Children feel physically safe at the school.

-2. Knowing who to contact for help.

-3. Parents are able to contact teachers as needed.
+- 1. Children feel physically safe at the school. - 2.
+Facilities are clean and well maintained. - 3.
+Parents are able to contact teachers and admin as needed.

 The district, as well as community churches and outreach services, offer a number of programs to benefit our underserved students and students with special needs.
 A few of these programs include backpacks of food for qualifying students over the weekends, free breakfast, snack and supper offered to all students in the district, and a gently used clothing store for parents to utilize as needed.
 The district also provides a number of health and wellness screenings for students including vision and hearing, dental programs, a cardiac kids program for 5th graders, PAT services and screenings, Adopt-A-Snowman tree at Christmas, etc